Examples of topologically unknotted tori: Introduction

 \subsection{Organisation}

 In \cref{section:std-int-form-implies-unknotted}, we set out the strategy that we will use for all our proofs, which is to compute the equivariant intersection pairing of the surface knot exterior, and apply \cite{Conway-Powell}.
 In \cref{sec:twist-spun-tori}, we recall the construction of turned, twisted tori.
 Then, in \cref{section:proof-turned-tori-unknotted}, we show that they are topologically unknotted, proving \cref{thm:Boyle}.
 In Section~\ref{sec:knot-surgery}, we prove \cref{thm:knot-surgery} on knot surgeries.
-In \cref{sec:Cochran-Davis-examples}, we prove \cref{thm:ribbon}, and in \cref{section:four-crit-points}, we prove \cref{thm:morse}.
-In \cref{sec:dbc}, we observe that using the double branched cover to detect that some turned twisted torus is exotic, or to show that a torus with four critical points is exotic, would entail finding a counterexample to the smooth 4-dimensional Poincar\'{e} conjecture.
+In \cref{sec:Cochran-Davis-examples}, we prove \cref{thm:ribbon}, and in \cref{section:four-crit-points}, we prove Theorems~\ref{thm:morse} and~\ref{thm:four}.
+In \cref{sec:dbc}, we observe that using the double branched cover to detect that some turned twisted torus is exotic would entail finding a counterexample to the smooth 4-dimensional Poincar\'{e} conjecture.
+Furthermore, we identify the double branched cover of the union of the genus one Seifert surface and the ribbon disc constructed by Cochran and Davis as knot surgery on $S^2 \times S^2$ along a 0-homologous torus.